 Towards a Healthier Community

 PHASE collaborates with local health authorities and the government to improve health facilities in the remote communities.
 Along with equipment and supplies, we also provide training to health staff and support the logistics and management.
-Areas of support include family planning, maternity care like deliveries, antenatal/postnatal care, immunization, growth monitoring, minor illnesses and emergencies.
-Here is our quantified achievements in the fiscal year 2018-19.
+Areas of support include family planning, maternity care like deliveries, antenatal/postnatal care, immunization, growth monitoring, minor illnesses, and emergencies.
+Here are our quantified achievements in the fiscal year 2019-20.

 Community Awareness Events